-• The City College Facilities Master Plan was adopted by the City College Board of Trustees in March 2019.
-The facilities master plan includes plans and recommendations for the long-term development of the City College campuses, including the Ocean Campus.
-The facilities master plan will provide a strategy for facilities improvement, renovation, replacement, and new construction over the next 10 years and future phases.
-Initial study Section E.45, Public Services, discusses the proposed project's potential secondary physical impacts on public facilities at the City College Ocean Campus.
+• City College Master Plan was adopted in 2004 and includes plans and recommendations for the long-term development of the City College campuses, including the Ocean Campus.
+The City College Master Plan includes a facilities master plan that provides a comprehensive strategy for the development of grounds and facilities to meet City College's needs through the year 2015.
+City College is currently developing an update to the facilities master plan that will provide a strategy for facilities improvement, renovation, replacement, and new construction over the next 10 years.
+Initial study Section E.15, Public Services, discusses the potential secondary physical impacts of implementing the proposed project.